Does DINOv3 Set a New Medical Vision Standard? Benchmarking 2D and 3D Classification, Segmentation, and Registration: Findings

 The report finds that DINOv3 does not consistently follow the expected scaling laws in the medical domain.
 Contrary to trends in natural image tasks, increasing the model size (e.g., from DINOv3 S to DINOv3 L) or using higher input resolutions does not reliably lead to better performance.
-For instance, on the NIH 14 chest X ray dataset, performance fluctuates unpredictably across different model scales and input resolutions.
+For instance, on the NIH 14 chest X ray dataset, performance peaks at a $512\times512$ resolution before declining at higher resolutions.
 This inconsistent scaling behavior is observed across different tasks and datasets, indicating that larger models are not consistently able to achieve the best performance.
 This suggests that simply using a larger model or finer features is not a guaranteed strategy for improvement in medical imaging.

 The advantages gained from scaling are not uniformly transferable, with different tasks exhibiting markedly different behaviors.
 This is particularly evident in 2D classification; for both chest X-ray and WSI analysis, larger models can paradoxically underperform smaller ones.
 In contrast, for 3D CT classification, increasing model scale is generally beneficial, though the improvement is not always monotonic.
 A third distinct pattern appears in 3D segmentation, where larger DINOv3 models typically outperform their smaller counterparts.
-Remarkably, on certain Medical Segmentation Decathlon tasks like Pancreas and Spleen segmentation, the aggregated 2D features from DINOv3 can outperform even the strong nnU-Net baseline.
-This surprising result underscores the immense potential of leveraging powerful 2D visual priors for complex 3D tasks, indicating that these features are not universal and vary significantly depending on the specific medical task and modality.
+Remarkably, on certain Medical Segmentation Decathlon tasks like Lung segmentation, the aggregated 2D features from DINOv3 can achieve performance comparable to the strong nnU-Net baseline.
+This underscores the potential of leveraging powerful 2D visual priors for complex 3D tasks, indicating that these features are not universal and vary significantly depending on the specific medical task and modality.